All Products

 Note

-Pod costs from custom pricing templates are available only through an API.
-After you configure custom pricing, retrieve the data from the customCost field in the API response.
-For more information, see Overview of retrieving cost data by API.
+Currently, a pod's custom cost is available only through the API.
+After you enable and configure custom pricing, you can retrieve the cost from the customCost field in the API response.
+For details on using the API, see Retrieve cost data by API.

 Prerequisites